gharmonjr/zsh-starterkit/README.md

 ### SHELL CONFIG

 zsh-starter kit won't clutter up your home directory - you're welcome!
-It uses `~/.config/zsh` to store its configs.
-The exception to this is `~/.zshenv` which is required to reside in your $HOME, and sets an environment variable to tell zsh where to find the rest of its configuration.
+It uses `~/.config/zsh` to store its configs via setting the `$ZDOTDIR` variable.

+The lone holdout is `~/.zshenv` which is required to reside in your $HOME, and sets the `$ZDOTDIR` environment variable to tell zsh where to find the rest of its configuration.

 If you have `$XDG_CONFIG_HOME` set to something other than `~/.config`, that path is respected.